 OxyContin is a very difficult addiction to recover from, but there are many people willing and ready to help you get back on track.
 There are many different treatment centers that provide both inpatient and outpatient options to help you get and stay clean.
 Although each center’s specific formula for rehabilitation may vary, the typical model for OxyContin treatment goes like this:

 After detox, it is often most effective to engage in an inpatient treatment program that allows the addict to attend meetings, receive counseling, and focus on recovery without outside distraction.
 Group therapy is also a key component of inpatient treatment.

 Following a successful inpatient program, outpatient treatment is for those comfortable enough to re-enter their social circles without fear of relapse.
-Outpatient treatments allow for counseling and therapy as well as groups to bring support and accountability.
-Learn more about treatment and the difference between inpatient and outpatient.
+Outpatient treatments allow for counseling and therapy as well as groups to provide support and accountability.
+Learn more about treatment and the difference between inpatient and outpatient care.